Dolly Castro Flaunts Signature Curves In Shimmery Leggings & Bra

 You guys this is a delicious SNICKERS PROTEIN SMOOTHIE???? shake makes me so happy every time i have it ????????
 I wanted to share it with you all ❤️ give it a try and thank me later ???? ⠀⠀ Combine banana, nut milk, dates, nut butter, @1stphorm “Level-1 Milk Chocolate” or “Vegan Power Pro Chocolate” if you like to make it vegan!
 Top with coconut whip, crushed peanuts or sea salt if you wish!???? ????????

-The photo has only been live for a short time but it’s already generating a ton of attention for the social media star with 3,000 likes and well over 100 comments in just minutes of going live.
+The photo has only been live for a short time, but it’s already generating a ton of attention for the social media star with 3,000 likes and well over 100 comments within just minutes of going live.
 Many followers commented on the post to ask questions about the protein powder while countless others couldn’t help but comment on Castro and her killer figure.
-Most fans chimed in in English while others did in Spanish and the overwhelming majority added flame and heart emoji to their posts.
+Most fans chimed in with English while others did in Spanish.
+An overwhelming majority added flame and heart emoji to their posts.

 “Miss you gorgeous and you look fabulous as usual.
 Love you soooo much,” one follower gushed, adding a series of red heart emoji.